micronaut-guides/micronaut-security-session/README.md

-# Session based authentication #

-This guide is available at http://guides.micronaut.io/micronaut-security-session/guide/index.html
+# This guide has been deprecated and moved to https://github.com/micronaut-projects/micronaut-guides-poc.
+Please open any issue or pull request in that repository.